divyaaa1812/se_codejam_AudiencePollingSystem/README.md

 # se_codejam_Community Poll

-Designed to Create, share, and decide together with our live polls app.
+Designed to Create, share, and make choices together with our live polls app.

 **Overview**